- 20 February 2019

 Defining a global dashboard to measure innovation

 Considering the breadth of innovation activities, using a single metric, or a few can be misleading.
-Using a tailored innovation dashboard allows management to monitor the company’s performance along different aspects and stages of innovation.
-The Dashboard should include both qualitative and quantitative indicators and should cover the different stages of the innovation cycle.
+Using a tailored innovation dashboard allows management to monitor the company’s performance along with different aspects and stages of innovation.
+The Dashboard should include both qualitative and quantitative indicators and should cover the various stages of the innovation cycle.
 The exact number of metrics depends on the project and company.
-A good rule of thumb is to use between eight to twelve metrics.
+A good rule of thumb is to use between eight to twelve parameters.
 Too many measures can be overwhelming and confusing.
-A practical approach is first to identify all the measures considered as necessary.
+A practical approach is first to identify all the steps considered necessary.
 Test with measuring a few critical metrics and then expand gradually.

 INNOVATION INDICATORS AND HOW TO INTEGRATE THEM IN A COHERENT DASHBOARD

-The measure of innovation is linked to specific challenges.
+The measure of innovation and ROI are linked to specific challenges.
 In a world where open innovation is now the norm, R&D investments become more challenging to evaluate precisely.
 No standard set of metrics applies to all companies.

 Learning stage: Test of the assumptions regarding new ideas and target market.